 - Stage 1 is only one lymph node affected.

 - Stage 2 is multiple lymph nodes on one side of the body.

 - Stage 3 is multiple lymph nodes on both sides of the body.

 - Stage 4 Involves the liver and/or the spleen.

 - Stage 5 is disease within the bone marrow or abnormal locations (eyes, CNS, bone, lungs, etc.).

 Stage 2-4 typically have the same prognosis, while stage 1 dogs may do better, and stage 5 dogs tend not to do as well long term.
 Lymphoma is also sub-staged as either substage a or b.

 Substage a dogs are otherwise healthy with normal appetite, while substage b dogs present sick due to the lymphoma.
 This has prognostic significance as substage a dogs tend to do better than substage b dogs.

 It is important to be careful when handling chemotherapeutic drugs.
-As you can see on the above photos: everyone is wearing gloves, procedure masks, lab coats and/or gowns.
-After use the gloves, empty medication containers, as well as any sharps are disposed in appropriate bio-hazard containers.
+As you can see in the above photos: everyone is wearing gloves, procedure masks, lab coats and/or gowns.
+After using the gloves, empty medication containers, as well as any sharps are disposed of in appropriate bio-hazard containers.

 For more information about handling chemotherapy medications at home click on the link “Safe handling of Chemotherapy at home“